History of Zamalek SC: African Uprising (1984–2005)

+In 1996, Zamalek won their 4th CAF Champions League title, followed by the 1997 CAF Super Cup.
+In the same year, Zamalek won the South Korean side Pohang Steelers in the 1997 Afro-Asian Club Championship, to be the only team to win this championship for two times in a record never broken to date.

+Kamal Darwish was the president of Zamalek club for two terms from 1996 to 2005.
+He presided over one of Zamalek's most successful periods across all sports, including football.
+In January 2001, Hazem Emam returned from Europe and joined Zamalek, he made an impressive performance with Zamalek and helped the team in his second spell with outstanding goals and assists.
 Ahmed Hossam Mido, considered one of Egypt's best players, started his football career in 1999 at Zamalek, at the age of 16.
 After retiring in 2013, he became Zamalek's manager and won the 2013–14 Egypt Cup as the youngest Egyptian coach to win a championship.

-Kamal Darwish's Era

-Kamal Darwish was the president of Zamalek club for two terms from 1996 to 2005.
-He presided over one of Zamalek's most successful periods across all sports, including football.
 Zamalek won 16 football championships during his reign, meaning that Darwish is Zamalek's most successful president in its history.
 Zamalek was the first Egyptian team to qualify for the 2001 FIFA Club World Championship in Spain (although this was cancelled by FIFA due to funding issues).
 The club won the African Champions League in 2002, two African Super Cup seasons in 1996 and 2003, and the first two Egyptian Super Cup seasons in 2001 and 2002.
 Zamalek also won the Egyptian Premier League in the 2000–01, 2002–03 and 2003–04 seasons, and the Egypt Cup in the 1999 and 2002 seasons.